-Starchy potatoes like russets and Yukon gold work the best.
-But of the two varieties, Yukon gold is my preference as they are less starchy than russets and will absorb less water when cooking.
+They should be starchy potatoes like russets and Yukon gold work the best.
+But of the two varieties, Yukon gold works the best as they are less starchy than russets and will absorb less water when cooking.

 Start your potatoes in cold water as this helps the potatoes cook evenly.